hbctraining/scRNA-seq_online/lessons/06_integration.md

 ### Harmonizing as a method of integration

 [Harmony](https://www.nature.com/articles/s41592-019-0619-0) was devleoped in 2019, and is an example of **a tool that can work with complex integration tasks**.
-It is available as an [R package on GitHub](https://github.com/immunogenomics/harmony), and it has functions for standalone and Seurat7 pipeline analyses.
+It is available as an [R package on GitHub](https://github.com/immunogenomics/harmony), and it has functions for standalone and Seurat pipeline analyses.
 It has been shown to perform incredibly well from recent benchmarking studies [[1]](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1850-9).

 **We have [materials on Harmony and how to implement it within the Seurat workflow linked here](06a_integration_harmony.md)**, if you are interested in learning more.